 Case Study: Amboseli Baboons

-Since 1971, the Amboseli Baboon Research Project has recorded data on group membership and social relationships for hundreds of baboons in multiple social groups41 that have undergone seven natural fission events.
+Since 1971, the Amboseli Baboon Research Project has recorded data on group membership and social relationships for multiple social groups41 that have undergone seven natural fission events.
 The population consists primarily of yellow baboons (P. cynocephalus) with some admixture from anubis baboons (P. anubis)42-44.
 Group membership is assessed during near-daily censuses of animals in study groups, with animals recognized on sight45-48.
 Social dominance ranks are assigned monthly and separately for each sex based on the outcomes of dyadic agonisms between all pairs of individuals in the same social group, with highest ranking individuals having rank 145,49.
+Specifically, we create an N x N matrix of individuals of each sex; each cell in the matrix contains a number that represents the number of wins that month by the individual represented in that row over the individual represented in that column.
+Individuals are ordered so that entries below the diagonal are minimized.
+This order is the ordinal ranking of individuals49.

-Grooming is the most significant investment that adult baboons make in social affiliations and thus grooming relationships are a reliable proxy for social relationships in dyads (hereafter, social bond strength; see refs50-52 for further discussion).
+Grooming is the most significant investment that adult baboons make in social affiliations and thus a reliable proxy for social relationships in dyads (hereafter, social bond strength; discussed in50-52).
+Grooming was recorded whenever one animal picked through the fur of another animal and appeared to remove ectoparasites and debris.
+Grooming was considered to have ceased if the hands of the groomer left the body of the groomed animal for more than 5 seconds45.
 Grooming data were collected using a sampling protocol designed to avoid biases from uneven sampling.
 Observers attempted to record all occurrences of grooming in their line of sight while simultaneously carrying out random-order, 10-minute focal animal samples on adult females and juveniles.
 This sampling procedure ensured that observers continually moved to new locations within the group and observed all adult females and juveniles on a regular rotating basis52.

-To parameterize social networks for each of the seven baboon groups that fissioned, we used grooming data from two years prior to the start of each fission event: the inherent sparsity of the grooming data mean that reliable social networks cannot be obtained with shorter stretches of time.
-Further, the strongest bonds (those most likely to drive fission decisions) are also the most stable51 and thus unlikely to change dramatically over the two-year period.
+To parameterize social networks for the seven baboon groups that fissioned, we used grooming data from two years prior to the start of each fission event: the inherent sparsity of the grooming data mean that reliable social networks cannot be obtained with shorter stretches of time.
+The strongest bonds (those most likely to drive fission decisions) are also the most stable51 and thus unlikely to change dramatically over the two-year period.
 We tallied the number of grooming events between all pairs of adults in the group (age 5 and older) and divided by the largest number of grooming events for a single dyad within the group to normalize values between 0 and 1.
-We then retained only bonds between pairs that had groomed at or above the average level for a given group (typically the strongest 25-30% of bonds).
+We retained only bonds between pairs that had groomed at or above the average level for a given group (typically the strongest 25-30% of bonds; in supplemental analyses, we also considered ‘unfiltered’ networks with all bonds retained; figures S1-S3).
 We assigned edge weights on the network based on bond strengths.
-We removed from the network the subset of individuals that had no bonds of above-average strength (46 of 327, ~14% of individuals), leaving connected networks.
-We removed bonds that were below-average in strength as they are less stable51, thus primarily adding noise to our results.
-Qualitative trends remain unchanged by using all grooming interactions to parameterize social networks (figures S1-S3).
+We removed from the network individuals that had no bonds of above-average strength (46 of 327, ~14% of individuals), leaving connected networks.
+We removed bonds that were below-average in strength as they are less stable51, primarily adding noise to our results.
 Observed pre-fission networks are shown in figure 1.

 Fission algorithms used in simulations